close

 The 2022 scoping review found nine studies on personal interventions to mitigate burnout among aged care workers.
 [6-14] The 2023 update found an additional four studies that contributed to this theme.
 [15-18] This evidence theme provides research findings on effective personal interventions for the aged care workforce.
 Personal interventions were allocated into three categories including:

-• Skill Training (six interventions): self-care skills, compassion fatigue awareness training, stress management, refocus emotion regulation, improve skills on understanding and supporting challenging behaviour, participatory action-research (PAR) intervention [6, 7, 12, 15]
+• Skill Training (six interventions): self-care skills, compassion fatigue awareness training, stress management, refocus emotion regulation, improve skills on understanding and supporting challenging behaviour, participatory action-research (PAR) intervention.
+[6, 7, 12, 15]

 • Mindfulness (four interventions): yoga, mindful meditation, mindfulness-based stress reduction, mindfulness based cognitive therapy.
 [11, 17, 18]